Akbar Ali Khan (economist): After 1971

-After the independence of Bangladesh in the December 1971, Akbar Ali Khan was appointed in the Establishment Ministry of the government of Bangladesh.
+After the independence of Bangladesh in the December 1971, Khan was appointed in the Establishment Ministry of the government of Bangladesh.
 He worked there for six months and helped in the rehabilitation of the freedom fighters and also people who came back from Pakistan.
 From there he was transferred to the Education Ministry.
 In 1973 he decided to retire to take up teaching again as the profession.
 Although he submitted his resignation, Sheikh Mujibur Rahman, the then prime minister of the country, did not accept it.
 Instead, he was granted leave of absence with a lien to teach in a university.
 He taught at the Jahangirnagar University until receiving the Commonwealth Scholarship to pursue higher education.
 He studied at the Queen's University, Canada for PhD in economics.
 Upon his return to Bangladesh in 1979, he was shortly promoted to associate professor of the Jahangirnagar University.
 However, eventually, he left teaching and returned to Bangladesh Civil Service.

-In 1984, he joined the Bangladesh Public Administration Training Centre (BPATC) as a member of the directing staff (MDS).
+In 1984, Khan joined the Bangladesh Public Administration Training Centre (BPATC) as a member of the directing staff (MDS).
 Thereafter, until 1987, he worked at the Rural Development Board, in the Water Resource Ministry and in the Bangladesh Public Service Commission.
 Later he was appointed in the Bangladesh Embassy in Washington, D.C. as its economic minister.

-After completion of his tenure in Washington, Dr. Khan returned home and joined the Banking Division of the Finance Ministry as an Additional Secretary.
+After completion of his tenure in Washington, Khan returned home and joined the Banking Division of the Ministry of Finance as an Additional Secretary.
 During the period he re-organized BCCI Bank and took over BASIC Bank.

-He worked in the Environmental Ministry before his promotion as a permanent secretary to the government in 1993.
+Khan worked in the Environmental Ministry before his promotion as a permanent secretary to the government in 1993.
 In the capacity of Secretary, Internal Resources Division, he worked as the Chairman of the National Board of Revenue until 1995.
 Between 1995 and 2001, he worked as the Finance Secretary of the country.
-As finance secretary he opposed the purchase of BNS Bangabandhu due to financial condition of Bangladesh.
+As the finance secretary, he opposed the purchase of BNS Bangabandhu due to financial condition of Bangladesh.
 He was overruled by Prime Minister Sheikh Hasina.
 As he retired, government chose to nominate him as Alternative Executive Director of the World Bank, Washington where he served until 2005.

+Khan resigned along with three other advisers, Hasan Mashhud Chowdhury, C M Shafi Sami and Sultana Kamal on the grounds of dissatisfaction with President Ahmed caretaker government.
+According to them, there was no scope to contribute in the caretaker government to create a congenial atmosphere for holding a free and fair election.